 The development of Balboa Park represented the largest civic improvement during these years.
 To celebrate the opening of the Panama Canal in 1915, the city proposed the Panama-California Exposition.
 San Diego represented the first American port north of the Canal, and many hoped that it would become a massive shipping and naval center.
 Similar dreams based on failed railroad projects had previously evaporated.

 The Exposition, designed to promote America’s Finest City to the world and the U.S. Navy, created the majority of the buildings now lining the Prado in Balboa Park.
 It also featured a small menagerie that, decades later, grew into the San Diego Zoo.
-A second exposition, held in 1935 and called the California Pacific International Exposition, expanded the park to the south and added numerous museums and theater spaces.
+A second exposition, held in 1935 and called the California Pacific International Exposition, expanded the park to the south and added numerous museums, gardens, and theater spaces.

 San Diego Navy Town

 It also impressed the Undersecretary of the U.S. Navy, a young Franklin D. Roosevelt, who later helped move the Navy Headquarters to the San Diego Bay.
 From this time on, San Diego became a Navy Town, a character it proudly maintains.
 Many sailors, following their enlistments, remembered the area’s beauty and returned to raise their families.
 The city also began importing retirees, promoting the climate as a wonderful place to enjoy sunset years.

 San Diego became an important aircraft facility, too.
 Ryan Aircraft produced civilian and military planes from their site near the new downtown airport, and built the Spirit of St. Louis that carried Charles Lindbergh on his historic flight.
 Naval aviation achieved most of its firsts in the skies above the city, eventually leading to the creation of the Top Gun flight academy here.